katerinanavab/webdocs/docs/unit04/notes403.md

 #### Summary
 {:.no_toc}

-- `while ( )` - condition is checked before each iteration.
+- `while ( condition )` - condition is checked before each iteration, loop body executes if _truthy_.
-- `for ( ; ; )` - condition is checked before each iteration, additional settings available.
+- `for (begin; condition; step)` - condition is checked before each iteration, additional settings available.
 - To make an "infinite" loop, usually the `while(true)` construct is used.
-Such a loop, just like any other, can be stopped with the `break` directive.
+Such a loop, just like any other, can be **stopped** with the `break` directive.
-- If we don't want to do anything in the current iteration and would like to forward to the next one, we can use the `continue` directive.
+- If we don't want to do anything in the current iteration and would like to **forward** to the next one, we can use the `continue` directive.

 ---